 Current employees in Wisconsin are afforded Wage & Hour protections under both Wisconsin state law and federal law.
 These laws set standards for compensation, such as minimum wage, overtime, and commissions, and the hours of work that must be compensated, such as travel time and breaks.
 These laws further provide causes of action for such things as retaliation and unpaid wages, and provide guidance to employers on such things as how to properly classify their employees and recordkeeping.

 Current employees in Wisconsin who suffer workplace or work-related injuries are protected through Workers’ Compensation.
 The purpose of the Worker’s Compensation Act is to provide employees with reasonable medical expenses and compensation for lost wages resulting from work-related injuries or disabilities.
 Essentially all Wisconsin employees are covered, with few exceptions.

-If you are hurt at work or become ill as a result of your job, it is imperative that you tell your supervisor or an available member of management immediately, even if you think that the injury or illness is minor in nature, and seek medical attention.
+If an employee is hurt at work or becomes ill as a result of his or her job, it is imperative that the employee tell his or her supervisor or an available member of management immediately, even if the employee thinks that the injury or illness is minor in nature, and seek medical attention.
 Keep all medical and payment records associated with the injury or illness for future use.
-Once a claim is established, it generally remains open for 12 years from the date of the injury or the last compensation payment made to you, whichever is later.
+Once a claim is established, it generally remains open for 12 years from the date of the injury or when the last compensation payment was made, whichever is later.